// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 Apps We Also Tested But Didn’t Make the List

-We tested Lifesum Free (limited free tier, heavy paywall), Carb Manager Free (keto-niche), MyNetDiary Free (functional but UI dated), and Cal AI (trial-only, no genuine free) and excluded all from the budget-focused ranking.
+We tested Lifesum Free (limited free tier, heavy paywall), Carb Manager Free (keto-niche), MyNetDiary Free (functional but UI dated), and Cal AI (trial-only, no genuine free tier) and excluded all from the budget-focused ranking.

 Bottom Line

-For users wanting the cheapest paid tier, install FatSecret Premium Plus at $19.99/yr — under $2/mo equivalent.
+For users wanting the lowest paid price as a backup, FatSecret Premium Plus at $19.99/yr is the category’s cheapest paid tier.

-The right budget calorie tracker is the one whose free or cheap-paid tier delivers what you actually need.
-For most users, that’s Cronometer Free or PlateLens Free.
+The right budget calorie tracker is the one whose free tier delivers what you actually need.
+In 2026, that’s PlateLens Free.

 The 6 apps, ranked